History of Money: From Gold to Fiat Currency & Beyond

 Before the invention of money, people relied on a barter system—the direct exchange of goods and services.
 In a barter economy, individuals traded items they had in surplus for those they needed.
 For example, a farmer might trade crops for tools made by a blacksmith.
 However, the barter system had significant limitations.
 It required a double coincidence of wants—both parties had to want what the other offered at the same time.

 To overcome these inefficiencies, societies began using commodity money—objects that held intrinsic value and were widely accepted as a medium of exchange.
 Early examples include livestock, grain, shells, and beads.
-In Mesopotamia, around 3000 BCE, barley served as a unit of value, while in Yap Island in the Pacific, enormous limestone discs were used as currency.
+In Mesopotamia, around 3000 BCE, barley served as a unit of value and account.
+The first known usage of the shekel is from Mesopotamia around 3000 BCE, valued at 180 grains of barley (around 8.4 grams).
+Farmers would deposit grain in temples which recorded deposits on clay tablets and gave receipts; since the bulk of deposits were barley, a fixed quantity came to be used as a unit of account.
+In Yap Island in the Pacific, enormous limestone discs were used as currency.
 While these commodities had value, they were often cumbersome, perishable, or difficult to transport, leading to the search for a more efficient form of money.

 The Introduction of Precious Metals: Gold and Silver

-Around 600 BCE, gold and silver emerged as a standard medium of exchange.
+Around the 7th century BCE, gold and silver emerged as a standard medium of exchange.
 These precious metals were prized for their rarity, durability, and divisibility, making them ideal candidates for use as money.
-In Lydia (modern-day Turkey), the first gold coins were minted, and this innovation quickly spread across the ancient world.
+In Lydia (modern-day Turkey), the earliest Lydian staters (made of electrum) date to around the second half of the 7th century BCE during the reign of King Alyattes (r.
+619-560 BCE)—the first coins officially issued by a government in world history.
+King Croesus (r.
+560-546 BCE) later minted the Croeseid around 550 BCE, the first true gold coins with standardized purity for general circulation and the world's first bimetallic monetary system.
+These innovations quickly spread across the ancient world.

 Gold and silver coins had several advantages over commodity money.
 They were non-perishable, easy to transport, and could be standardized in weight and value.
 Moreover, these metals had intrinsic value because they were widely desired for their beauty and utility.
 As a result, they became the primary form of currency for centuries.